GuideUpdated March 26, 2026

 Quick Answer

 Typically: a Psychology Today profile, sometimes a Google Business Profile panel, maybe a personal website, directory listings (GoodTherapy, Healthgrades), and occasionally social media.
-What is often missing: a professional website, Google reviews, and any indication of what makes this therapist different from the 50 others in their area.
+What is often missing: a professional website, a complete Google Business Profile, and any indication of what makes this therapist different from the 50 others in their area.

 Open an incognito browser window right now and type your full name plus "therapist."
 What you see falls into one of four scenarios: